port-experimental/cursor-utilization/AI_CODE_TRACKING.md

 ## Overview

-The Cursor AI Code Tracking API provides two main types of analytics:
+The Cursor AI Code Tracking API provides comprehensive analytics that can be imported into Port in multiple ways:

-1. **AI Commit Metrics** - Aggregated per-commit metrics that attribute lines to TAB, COMPOSER, and non-AI sources
+1. **AI Commit Metrics** - Daily aggregated per-user metrics that attribute lines to TAB, COMPOSER, and non-AI sources
+2. **Individual Commits** - Full individual commit records with relationships to services and pull requests
-2. **AI Code Change Metrics** - Granular accepted AI changes, independent of commits
+3. **AI Code Change Metrics** - Granular accepted AI changes from the editor, independent of commits

 ## Prerequisites